zjr2000/REVERIE/README.md

 ## Introduction

 we propose reflective instruction tuning, which integrates rationale learning into visual instruction tuning.
 Unlike previous methods that learning from responses only, our approach entails the model predicting rationales justifying why responses are correct or incorrect.
 This fosters a deeper engagement with the fine-grained reasoning underlying each response, thus enhancing the models reasoning proficiency.
 To facilitate this approach, we propose REVERIE, the first large-scale instruction-tuning dataset with ReflEctiVE RatIonalE annotations.
-REVERIE comprises 115k machine-generated reasoning instructions, each meticulously annotated with a corresponding pair of correct and confusing responses, alongside comprehensive rationales elucidating the justification behind the correctness or erroneousness of each response
+REVERIE comprises 115k machine-generated reasoning instructions, each meticulously annotated with a corresponding pair of correct and confusing responses, alongside comprehensive rationales elucidating the justification behind the correctness or erroneousness of each response.

 ![Reflective Instruction Tuning](images/reflective_instruction_tuning.png)